tilburgsciencehub/website/content/topics/Analyze/causal-inference/did/goodmanbacon.md

 ---
-title: "The Goodman-Bacon Decomposition"
+title: "Detecting TWFE Bias in Staggered DiD: the Goodman-Bacon Decomposition"
 description: "The limitations of the TWFE estimator in staggered DiD settings and the use of the Goodman-Bacon decomposition as a diagnostic"
 keywords: "difference-in-difference, causal inference, did, DID, staggered treatment, regression, model, DiD, R, event study, Goodman-Bacon decomposition, Bacon decomposition, TWFE, two-way fixed effects"
 draft: false
-weight: 6
+weight: 7
 author: "Victor Arutyunov"
 aliases:
 - /goodman-bacon